Leadership and Its Societal Impacts

 Who are your favorite leaders and why?
 This class surveys leadership stories and concepts across different cultures and different fields, across history and the globe.
-We will focus on individuals' and organizations' impacts on environmental sustainability, economic development, government, health care, technology, employment, education, social justice, journalism, sports, entertainment, or the arts.
-We will examine the social enterprise movement in business and philanthropy, and how that manifests in corporate communications, from vision and mission statements to strategy, marketing, and advocacy, as modern business theory evolves toward social enterprise.
+We will focus on individuals’ and organizations’ impacts on environmental sustainability, economic development, government, health care, technology, employment, education, social justice, journalism, sports, entertainment, or the arts.
+We will also examine ways that organizational leadership manifests in communications, from vision and mission statements to strategy, outreach, and advocacy.

-Leaders use the power of language to generate change in our world.
+Leaders use the power of language to inspire others and generate change in our world.
 We’ll listen to history’s activists and revolutionaries, and today’s influencers and change makers.
-We’ll consider what they seek in the way of economic prosperity, societal wellbeing, environmental sustainability, and purpose in life.
+We’ll consider their calls to action and their goals for economic prosperity, societal wellbeing, environmental sustainability, and purpose in life.